Hoanib: Flora and vegetation

 The vegetation of the catchment comprises mainly Mopane savanna (87%) and the northern Namib, at 13%.
-In the field of gallery forests are found in some larger collections of Ana trees (Faidherbia albida), Leadwood (Combretum imberbe), mopane (Colophospermum mopane), camel thorn (Acacia erioloba) and Salvadora and Euclea.
-Particularly in the wetlands there are larger, often several meters high stocks of sour grasses and reeds.
+Some larger collections of Ana trees (Faidherbia albida), Leadwood (Combretum imberbe), Mopane (Colophospermum mopane), Camel Thorn (Acacia erioloba), Salvadora and Euclea are found in the gallery forests.
+Often several meters high, sour grasses and reeds grow in the wetlands.

 With its gallery forests and the larger wetlands in the Khowarib gorge, in a flood area east of Sesfontein and the lower reaches and mouth area, the Hoanib is a linear oasis in the otherwise arid surroundings, providing livelihood for a rich wildlife.
-In addition to larger populations of many species of antelope found in the lower reaches of the Hoanib, are also a large number of desert elephants (about 35 individuals), rhinos, giraffes and also several lion prides, and smaller predators.
+In addition to larger populations of many species of antelope found in the lower reaches of the Hoanib, are also a large number of desert elephants (about 35 individuals), rhinos, giraffes, as well as several lion prides, and smaller predators.

 Use and settlement

-91% of the catchment area is Communal Land in tribal government.
-3% is privately owned land over 12 farms.
-6% of the catchment area are in the range of the Skeleton Coast National Park.
-The population is estimated at around the 9200.
+91% of the catchment area is on Communal Land in tribal government; 3% is on privately owned land over 12 farms and 6% is in the range of the Skeleton Coast National Park.
+The population is estimated at around 9200.
 Settlement centers are Sesfontein and Warmquelle and Otjivasando.
 The land use is predominantly pastoral.
 Individual and adventure tourism is becoming important there.
 West of Sesfontein, the Hoanib Valley belongs to the concession area of Desert Adventure Safaris.
-The increasing tourism, but also the grazing pressure of the local population and the greed of mining pose a growing threat to its unique ecosystem.
+The increasing tourism, but also the grazing pressure of the local population and the greed of mining pose a growing threat to this unique ecosystem.